-Turner has been married for over 14 years to fellow University of Alabama Alumna and Mississippi native, Shere Turner, M.B.A.
-They have two boys, ages 9, and 7, Robert Richard Allen Turner II (Deuce) and Malcolm Robert Martin Turner (Bobby).
+Turner has been married for over 15 years Shere Turner.
+They have two boys, ages 11, and 9, Robert Richard Allen Turner II (Deuce) and Malcolm Robert Martin Turner (Bobby).
 Together they found the Turners Unlimited, LLC. and the Turner Ministry Association 501(c)3.

 In his free time, this community activist, consultant, dean, and clergyman enjoys reading, sports, mentoring youth, working with convicted felons and spending time with his family.

-Dr. Turner travels the country as a guest lecturer, life coach, presenter, facilitator and motivational speaker.
-Since coming to Tulsa he has received several awards such as the Hometown Hero from the Modern Woodmen, Nat Turner Award for divine leadership on restorative justice from the African Ancestral Society, Trailblazer Award from North Tulsa Educational Task Force, Terence Crutcher Foundation Award for commitment to criminal justice reform , lastly he was given the distinction of being named Tulsan of the Year for 2019 by the Tulsa World the cities largest news publication.
+Dr. Turner travels the country as a guest lecturer, life coach, DEI trainer, presenter, facilitator and motivational speaker.
 His areas of focus are racism, community development, grassroots organizing, non-profit grant program management, faith-based community involvement, civic engagement, mentorship, deliberative forums, and employee relations.
 If you would ever like him to come visit your area you can book him at robertturnerministries.net

 Thank you for visiting!
 May God richly bless you and yours